INI Converter

 What happens when the same key appears twice?

 Duplicate keys chooses the winner.
-First declaration wins keeps the earlier value, while Last declaration wins replaces it with the later value.
-The warning text and Parser Trace show the decision.
+First declaration wins keeps the earlier value, and Last declaration wins replaces it with the later value.
+Warnings and Parser Trace show the decision.

 Why did a value become a number or boolean?

-Bare true and false become booleans, and simple integers or decimals become numbers.
-Use quotes in the original INI text when a numeric-looking value must stay text.
+Bare true and false become booleans, and simple base-10 integers or decimals become numbers.
+Quote the original INI value when a numeric-looking setting must stay text.

 Is configuration data uploaded for conversion?